Visyond/website-hugo/site/content/marketing/financial-planning.md

     featureIcon: /img/home/finger.svg
   - feature: Get Started in Minutes
     featureIcon: /img/home/sandWatch.svg
+whyVisyondSectionHeader: Why Visyond?
+whyVisyondText: >-
+  Find out how to do this and that, and that and this, and solve specific use-cases.
 requestSectionHeader: Talk to Us
-requestText: >-
-  Find out how to do this and that, and that and this, and solve specific use-cases.
 ---